Trouble paying attention is often first identified by a teacher who notices that a student seems more easily distracted than most other kids his age.

 Some kids are extremely worried about making a mistake or embarrassing themselves.
 When the teacher is calling on them, they may try to disappear, Dr. Shuster notes.
 “They might look down, they might start writing something even though they’re not really writing something.
 They’re trying to break the connection with the teacher in order to avoid what’s making them feel anxious.”

 Sometimes when a child takes an unusually long time to finish her work in class, it’s not because she’s daydreaming but because she’s, struggling with perfectionism that requires her to do things exactly the right way.
 Or if she doesn’t turn in her homework, it could be not because she didn’t do it, but because she is worried that it isn’t good enough.

 Kids with OCD, which often starts in the grade-school years, have an added source of distraction: They not only have obsessive thoughts, but feel they must perform rituals, or compulsions, to prevent bad things from happening.
 A child with OCD might be compulsively lining things up on his desk, or tapping, or counting in his head.
 Or he might be focused on needing to go to the lavatory to wash his hands.

 “A kid may be sitting in class having an obsession about needing to fix something, to avoid something terrible happening.
-Then the teacher calls on him,” says Dr. Jerry Bubrick, the senior director of the Anxiety and Mood Disorder Center at the Child Mind Institute.
+Then the teacher calls on him,” says Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute who specializes in anxiety and OCD.
 “When he doesn’t know the answer to the question, it looks like he wasn’t paying attention, but it’s really because he was obsessing.”